 Reference is made to "Management--Rollover Plan; Incentive Stock Units" and "The Split-Off and the Reorganization--The Split-Off" regarding shares, and options exercisable for shares, of the Company's Common Stock, issued in connection with the Split-Off, the purchasers thereof and the consideration therefor.
-Such issuances will occur without registration under the Securities Act in reliance upon the exemptions from registration afforded by Section 4(2) of the Securities Act and Regulation D promulgated under the Securities Act.
+Such issuances will occur without registration under the Securities Act in reliance upon the exemptions from registration afforded by Section 4(2) of the Securities Act.